-If you want to take your baby home please let the midwife or bereavement midwife know.
+If you want to take your baby home please let the midwife, nurse or bereavement midwife know.

-If you decide to take your baby home you will be asked to sign a form confirming that you are taking responsibility for your baby whilst at home and that you will either bring him or her back to the hospital for the funeral or arrange the funeral yourself.
+If you decide to take your baby home you will be asked to sign a form confirming that you are taking responsibility for your baby whilst at home and that you will either bring them back to the hospital for the funeral or arrange the funeral yourself.

-We have a portable cooling system available for parents to borrow from the bereavement office.
+There is a portable cold cot cooling system available for parents to borrow from the bereavement office.